pottiri/wp-debug-log-plus/README.md

 | IP address | IP address of the client. |
 |Login ID | Login ID of the login.
 It will be blank until Wordpress authentication process is over. |

-You can set the log output timing with *Wp debug log plus* of *Settings*.
+You can set the log output timing with *Wp Debug Log Plus* of *Settings*.

 | Setting item | Contents |
 | ----- | ----- |